8LWXpg/PowerToysRun-GitHubRepo/README.md

 # GithubRepo Plugin for PowerToys Run

-This is a plugin for [PowerToys Run](https://github.com/microsoft/PowerToys/wiki/PowerToys-Run-Overview) that allows to search for Github repositories and open them in your browser.
+This is a plugin for [PowerToys Run](https://github.com/microsoft/PowerToys/wiki/PowerToys-Run-Overview) that allows to search for GitHub repositories then open in your default browser.

 ## Features